deepmtch/deepmtch.github.io/_posts/2024-07-16-how-to-input-and-output-tables-in-chatgpt.md

 ### 2. Paste into the GPT Styler

-Paste your table into our tool.
+Paste your table into the tool.

 ![Screenshot of text copied from table into the GPT Styler](/assets/img/how-to-input-and-output-tables-in-chatgpt/image_1.png)